splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

 .. tabs::

-   .. tab:: Isolated worker process function
+   .. group-tab:: Isolated worker process function

       The following image shows a span sent by an isolated worker process function:

       .. image:: /_images/gdi/isolated_span.png
          :alt: Span details from an isolated worker process function

-   .. tab:: In-process function
+   .. group-tab:: In-process function

       The following image shows a span sent by an in-process function: